 erest burlesque of Garbo, if you had never seen Garbo on the screen?
 Of course, you wouldn't since you'd have no standard of comparison.
-Then why not toss in some plain melody on a not toss in some plain melody on a first chorus so that people will appreciate what you're doing later on?
+Then why not toss in some plain melody on a first chorus so that people will appreciate what you're doing later on?

-Comes now the advice that is less easy to take.
+Comes now the advice that is less

+easy to take.
 You're not very commercial right now, and in another few months you may not be commercial at all.
+The trend is away from swing. at all.
 The trend is away from swing.
-Hot music as such is going back un-Hot music, as such, is going back underground until a new generation re-discovers it.
-Don't let the milling youngsters around the bandstand blind you; it's the millions of people around the radios in the living rooms, the families in the neighborhood theaters, the adult sophisticates in the night clubs whom you must please in the long run.
+Hot music, as such, is going back underground until a new generation rediscovers it.
+Don't let the milling youngsters around the bandstand blind you; it's the millions of people around the radios in the living rooms, the families in the neighborhood theaters, the adult sophisticates in the ters, the adult sophisticates in the night clubs whom you must please in the long run.